Kyuunex/osu-linux/advanced-osu-stable-install.md

 # Introduction
 Getting osu! to run on Linux under wine is not hard at all, however, it may be a bit tricky if you want the absolute lowest latency or want everything to work perfectly.
-I've had much worse experience dealing with people in the osu! mapping community than getting this game to run perfectly on Linux, so that should give you a sort of idea how piece of cake this is.
+Even though, I've had much worse experience dealing with people in the osu! mapping community than getting this game to run perfectly on Linux, so that should give you a sort of idea how piece of cake this still is.
 So, in this guide, I will put everything I know about getting osu!
 (Stable) to run under wine.

 # Before getting started
 Before getting started, you need to create a wine prefix to use exclusively for osu!
 A wine prefix is basically folder that contains all the dependencies osu! needs on top of wine to run perfectly.
 The stuff we will be installing basically.
 To make a new prefix, simply do this